Menu

 Clothing

-Wellington boots are expected to be worn for digging or playing on wet grass.
-Children may use their own, but we do have a box of “spares”.
+Wellington boots are expected to be worn for Outdoor Learning and playing outside when wet.
+Please send a named pair to keep in Nursery.
 In hot weather the children will need a sunhat and to have sun cream applied before the session.

 Please ensure that clothing is clearly named.